Compic360/NovaC/README.md

 \ → Close block

-Therefore, a Hello world! program would be:
+Therefore, a Hello world program would be:

 +include stdio